Author: Ashok P. Nadkarni <apnmbx-wits@yahoo.com>

 rules.
 This can be accomplished by defining the following macros

-before including rules-ext.vc
+before including rules-ext.vc.

-Additional directories for locating C header files of the form -IDIRECTORY
+Macro Description PRJ_DEFINESAdditional preprocessor defines of the form -DMACRO=VALUEPRJ_INCLUDESAdditional directories for locating C header files of the form -IDIRECTORY

 Similarly, if the extension requires additional libraries, they can be

-specified by defining the PRJ_LIBS
+specified by defining the PRJ_LIBS macro before including rules-ext.vc.

 For example,